Priyanshu154/SwingTradeIntel-AI/README.md

 ## Cost / scale notes

 Kept cheap on purpose: HTTP API, on-demand DynamoDB, arm64 Lambdas, no NAT, no CloudFront, no Cognito, no managed vector DB.
-Haiku for specialists, Sonnet only for the Judge.
+Nova Micro for specialists, Nova Pro for the Judge, Titan Embeddings V2 for RAG.
 Shared-secret header gates the public demo.

 **If this ever needs real traffic, add back in this order:** Step Functions (durable orchestration) → Cognito (real users) → managed vector store / Bedrock Knowledge Bases.